Coulson and Richardson’s Chemical Engineering

 Description

-Coulson and Richardson's Chemical Engineering: Volume 2A: Particulate Systems and Particle Technology, Sixth Edition, has been fully revised and updated to provide practitioners with an overview of chemical engineering, including clear explanations of theory and thorough coverage of practical applications, all supported by case studies.
-A worldwide team of contributors has pooled their experience to revise old content and add new content.
-The content has been updated to be more useful to practicing engineers.
+Coulson and Richardson's Chemical Engineering has been fully revised and updated to provide practitioners with an overview of chemical engineering.
+Each reference book provides clear explanations of theory and thorough coverage of practical applications, supported by case studies.
+A worldwide team of editors and contributors have pooled their experience in adding new content and revising the old.
+The authoritative style of the original volumes 1 to 3 has been retained, but the content has been brought up to date and altered to be more useful to practicing engineers.
 This complete reference to chemical engineering will support you throughout your career, as it covers every key chemical engineering topic.

-Fluid Flow, Heat Transfer and Mass Transfer has been developed from the series’ volume 1, 6th edition.
-This volume covers the three main transport process of interest to chemical engineers: momentum transfer (fluid flow), heat transfer and mass transfer and the relationships between them.
-Particulate Systems and Particle Technology has been developed from the series’ volume 2, 5th edition.
-This volume covers the properties of particulate systems, including the character of individual particles and their behavior in fluids.
-Sedimentation of particles, both singly and at high concentrations, flow in packed and fluidized beads and filtration are then examined.
-Separation Processes has been developed from the series’ volume 2, 5th edition.
-This volume covers distillation and gas absorption, which illustrate applications of the fundamental principles of mass transfer.
-Several techniques—adsorption, ion exchange, chromatographic and membrane separations, and process intensification—are described.
-Chemical and Biochemical Reactors and Reaction Engineering has been developed from the series’ volume 3, 3rd edition.
+Coulson and Richardson’s Chemical Engineering: Volume 1A: Fluid Flow: Fundamentals and Applications, Seventh Edition, covers momentum transfer (fluid flow) which is one of the three main transport processes of interest to chemical engineers.

 Key Features